Customer Service Tiers: Understanding the Different Key Levels of Support

 What They Do

 Tier 3 agents take on rare or complex cases.
 They dig deep into system details, fix code, and repair software.
-They often work with developers and engineers to find the root cause.
+In the majority of instances, they work together with developers and engineers for the solution.

 Skills and Expertise